Skip to content

 Frequently Asked Questions

 The HIPAA Security Rule at 45 CFR §164.308(a)(1) requires risk assessments to be kept current.
-OCR guidance states that assessments should be updated whenever there is a change to the environment — including platform changes, new clinical workflows, new provider locations, staff turnover in security-sensitive roles, or after a security incident.
-At minimum, conduct a full review annually.
-A single assessment conducted at program launch does not satisfy the ongoing requirement.
+Conduct annual reviews at minimum, plus updates whenever you change platforms, add new workflows, expand to new provider locations, or experience security incidents.
+A single assessment at program launch does not satisfy HIPAA requirements.

 Schedule